WASdev/sample.DefaultApplication/jakarta/README.md

   * DefaultWebApplication/src/main/java/com.ibm.defaultapplication.IncrementSSB.java
   * DefaultWebApplication/pom.xml

-  Here is an example of the Java changes made:
+  Here is an example of the Java changes made with the old code on the left side and the new code on the right:

   ![](./images/JavaTransformerUpdates.png)

-  The pom.xml update helped find the dependencies that needed to be changed but more on that later.
+  The pom.xml update helped me find the dependencies that needed to be changed, but we will dive deeper on that in a bit.

   ![](./images/pom_dependency_updates.png)

+### Update the dependencies

-1. Using the table found here https://openliberty.io/blog/2021/03/17/eclipse-transformer.html, I manually updated the feature list:
+Using the table found here https://openliberty.io/blog/2021/03/17/eclipse-transformer.html#features, I manually updated the feature list:

        <featureManager>
           <feature>appSecurity-4.0</feature>